adastra1826/fleet-ux-improvements/README.md

 - Auto-confirm "Re-execute steps and invalidate results" modal (this behavior can currently be toggled in the CONFIG section of the userscript)
 - Added "Duplicate to End of Workflow" button (duplicates the current tool and puts it all the way at the end)
 - Added mini tool execution button (allows tool execution while collapsed)
+- Added source data explorer button.
+Use this to visually explore the source data.
+(Not guaranteed to work)

 #### Planned Features:
 - JSON explorer